|Nutritional Guidelines (per serving)|

 Poppy seeds are omnipresent in Lithuanian cuisine and appear in everything from savory foods and noodles to desserts.

 In a large bowl, combine 1 (12.5-ounce) can poppy seed filling and 3 large room-temperature eggs.

-Add 2 tablespoons room-temperature sour cream, 2 tablespoons melted and cooled butter, 1/2 teaspoon baking soda, 1 teaspoon vanilla, pinch salt and 1 cup all-purpose flour, mixing thoroughly.
+Add 2 tablespoons room-temperature sour cream, 2 tablespoons melted and cooled butter, 1/2 teaspoon baking soda, 1 teaspoon vanilla, a pinch of salt, and 1 cup all-purpose flour, mixing thoroughly.

-Heat oven to 350 degrees.
-Scoop cookie dough onto parchment-lined baking sheets.
+Heat oven to 350 F. Scoop cookie dough onto parchment-lined baking sheets.
 Tamp down with the bottom of a flour-dusted glass.

 Poppy Seeds in Eastern Europe

 In Eastern Europe, poppy seeds appear in everything from sweet to savory foods.
 The tiny seeds, representing coins, are a symbol of wealth and, as such, figure prominently at Christmastime and New Year's expressing hoped-for prosperity in the coming year.

 Eastern Europeans like to sprinkle whole poppy seeds on breads, rolls, cookies, and in salad dressings, but more often than not, they are ground or crushed to release their flavor in a special grinder or in a ridged bowl with a tool known as a makutra in Poland then used in pastries or with buttered noodles.